Table of Contents

 What is a limited point of view?

-A limited point of view is a narrative perspective where the narrator is outside the story but can only reveal what the chosen character perceives, knows, or feels.
-It’s often used to create intimacy and suspense in fiction.
+A limited point of view is a narrative approach where the narrator stays outside the story but can only reveal what the viewpoint character perceives, knows, or feels.
+It’s commonly used to create intimacy, clarity, and suspense.

 What is third person limited point of view?